quanterall/HaskellMaterials/basics/09-reader-and-readert.md

 ```

 The `wrappedMonad` type will decide what we can **additionally** do, on top of having implicit
 values we can read from an environment.

+### `ReaderT env IO a`

-It's very common to create applications that execute in the
-`ReaderT appState IO a` context, where `appState` is the application's application state.
-This
+It's very common to create applications that execute in the `ReaderT env IO a` context, where `env`
-allows for implicit environment reading as well as `IO` actions, which means we can read from
+is the application's environment/application state.
+This allows for implicit environment reading as
+well as `IO` actions.
+Any resources that we need access to are established in the initialization of
+our application and are then put in the `App` value, which we pass to `runReaderT` in order to run
+our `ReaderT env IO` functions.

-`IORef`s, use transactional variables and so on.
-This makes it so that we get access to a very
+Putting `ReaderT` "on top of" `IO` like this means that we get access to a whole host of effectful
-tightly controlled usage of mutable variables with a clear initialization stage, as the application
-state has to be initialized with `runReaderT` at the start of the application.
+things that we couldn't get as comfortably with just `Reader` or just `IO`:

+- Running `STM` actions on values that we don't need to pass around everywhere all the time
+- Modifying and reading `IORef`s that we don't pass around
+- Interacting with database connection handles that we don't pass around
+- ...

+The list of things we can do with `ReaderT` on top of `IO` is very long and this is why it's such a
+powerful base structure for most of our applications.

 ## Our `Reader` example, extended